surfer190/fixes/docs/startup/software-as-a-service.md

 3. get customers to stay longer

 As an early state startup **#1** is crucial and especially to get qualified leads.
 Generating leads is wasted if nobody buys at the end of the trial.
-Building an effective free trial is not easy, you can't jsut _set and forget_
+Building an effective free trial is not easy, you can't just _set and forget_

 > The goal of the free trial is to quickly get the prospect to a point where becoming a paying customer is the most logical next step, which is immediately after the customer achieves or that they could achieve the outcome by using the product